 You Can Do It!

-Weaning from nighttime bottle feedings sounds simple, and yet there are lots of steps to it.
+Weaning from nighttime bottle feedings sounds simple, and yet there are many steps to it.
 Overall, this is how you’re going to address the problem so that she will learn how to go to sleep and stay there without using a bottle.
 Hopefully this helps you make a plan and stick to it!